Coralesoft/OpenwrtCloudflare/README.md

 # Raspberry Pi 4 OpenWrt Router running Cloudflare tunnels

-This is a collection of scripts and instructions to on how to setup a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt router
+This is an install script to setup a Cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt router

 ### Scripts: